 His first experience with Tech Due diligence was when Johann was the CTO at Seesmic, a SaaS company he co-founded.
-Back then he had no idea what to expect when my CEO said that someone was coming to ask him questions about what he built and about the tech team.
-It turned out that this “someone” was the former CTO and co-founder of LinkedIn.
+Back then he had no idea what to expect when my CEO said someone was coming to ask him questions about what he built and the tech team.
+It turned out that this “someone” was LinkedIn's former CTO and co-founder.

 While very excited by the idea of talking to someone of that caliber, Johann was also quite anxious because the information available on the topic of Tech DD was very sparse.
 More than a decade later, he ended up on the other side of the table.
 First, as a Managing Director at Techstars, investing in 10 companies yearly, then as a CTO coach, helping them to prepare for such exercises.

 More recently, he has worked as an independent consultant for VCs and Private Equity funds, performing technical audits in the context of investments and M&A.

 He is now working on a training program aimed at CTOs, to help them prepare successfully for Tech DD and set them up for success.

 Listen to the podcast on your favorite platform

 00:00.1 – 00:11.6

 “Do we need laws to program it?
 I remember being like, so frustrated at some point because my time was fragmented so much.
 I could not get anything done until I asked myself this question as I grew older: What does the company really need?”

 00:24.1 – 01:24.0

 Hello, my name is Andreas, and in this podcast episode, we talked with Johan Romefort, a season CTO from France, currently living in Germany.
 He was a co-founder and CEO of Seesmic before it was acquired by lude Suites in 2012.